Sam Kissajukian: Exhibitions

-Kissajukian has held solo exhibitions at several notable galleries and venues, often alongside his performance shows.
+Kissajukian has held solo exhibitions alongside his performances.
 In 2023, his work was exhibited at the Maitland Regional Art Gallery in New South Wales and at the Brisbane Powerhouse.
-He returned to the Brisbane Powerhouse with another exhibition in 2024 and also held a pop-up show at the Stanley Street Gallery in Sydney.
-During the 2024 Edinburgh Festival Fringe, his paintings were displayed at Summerhall in Scotland.
-Later that year, his work was exhibited at the Vineyard Theatre in New York City for a run that continued into 2025.
+He returned to Brisbane Powerhouse in 2024 and held a pop-up exhibition at the Stanley Street Gallery in Sydney.

+During the 2024 Edinburgh Festival Fringe, his paintings were displayed at Summerhall.
+Later that year, his work was exhibited at the Vineyard Theatre in New York City, where the exhibition continued into 2025.